1,000+ Opportunities

 * **Compliance and Performance Reporting Resources** * AboutCareersCommunity Development Advisory Board * Programs & TrainingCertificationProgramsTraining & TA * Tools & ResourcesAMISCIMS Mapping ToolCompliance and Performance Reporting ResourcesOpportunity Zones Resources * AwardsSearchable Awards DatabaseNMTC Allocatee States ServedHistorical Award Documents * Research & DataResearch ReportsData ReleasesProgram Eligibility GuidanceSnap Stat * News & EventsAnnouncementsMessage From the DirectorRequests for CommentsUpcoming Events Community Development Financial Institutions Fund United States Department of the Treasury ##### Footer Link Menu First * Small & Disadvantaged Businesses ##### Footer Link Menu Second

-Based on current listing details, eligibility includes: Certified CDFIs for Financial Assistance (requires dollar-for-dollar non-federal match).
+According to the current listing, eligibility includes: Certified CDFIs for Financial Assistance (requires dollar-for-dollar non-federal match).
 Certified and Emerging CDFIs for Technical Assistance grants.
 Nonprofit, for-profit, and public entity CDFIs eligible.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 The Homeless Youth Program is a grant from the Illinois Department of Human Services that funds services for homeless and at-risk youth across Illinois.
 Administered through the Office of Community and Positive Youth Development, it supports nonprofit organizations delivering shelter, outreach, and support services to young people experiencing homelessness or housing instability.
 Eligible applicants are Illinois-based nonprofits with demonstrated capacity to serve youth.
 Awards range from $100,000 to $800,000 per year under CSFA number 444-80-0711.
 This is a FY 2026 funding opportunity with an application deadline of May 21, 2025.